bcgsc/mtGrasp/README.md

 conda install -c conda-forge -c bioconda snakemake 'blast>=2.9.0' biopython seqtk abyss ntjoin bwa samtools pilon ntcard 'mitos>=2.1.7'
 ```

+### Using docker/singularity
+Users can also use the docker images located at [Quay.io](https://quay.io/repository/biocontainers/mtgrasp?tab=tags) to run mtGrasp using docker or singularity.

 # Test run
 ### Test-run mtGrasp to ensure all required dependencies are installed properly